-The applicant shall have 1 (one) year to comply with the conditions of approval and have the plan certified.
-If the conditions are not met within 1 (one) year, the conditional approval shall lapse, unless the Board has granted a mutually agreeable extension.
-The Board for conditional approval shall grant only two 6-3- month extensions.
-Extensions shall be granted only if there have been no amendments to the Zoning Ordinance, these regulations, or any other ordinance or regulations which would render the Site Plan non-conforming, and if all required permits are still valid.
+- 1.5.1 The applicant shall have 1 (one) year to comply with the conditions of approval and have the plan certified.
+If the conditions are not met within 1 (one) year, the conditional approval shall lapse unless the Board has granted a mutually agreeable extension.
+The Board for conditional approval shall grant only two 3-month extensions.
+Extensions shall be granted only if there have been no amendments to the Zoning Ordinance, these regulations, or any other ordinance or regulations which would render the Site Plan nonconforming, and if all required permits are still valid. - 1.5.2 In the event that an approved site plan is appealed to court, the deadline to meet precedent conditions is automatically extended to one year after final disposition by the court(s).